 During the baking process the marshmallows melt.
 You want to make sure the edges of the crescent roll dough is pinched together well before baking, otherwise you’ll have some bubbly marshmallows outside of the buns.
 But that’s the part I love best!
 So it’s okay if that happens, I’m sure you’ll love the marshmallow bubbles as well.

-Enjoy this simple melt-in-your mouth magical treat!
+Enjoy this simple melt-in-your mouth magical treat with directions for how to make them in the oven or air fryer!
 Definitely make these while watching the movie Hocus Pocus!

 Hocus Pocus Buns